By Dr Malcolm Mackay

 Adequate sleep is important for immune health.
 Inadequate sleep, sleep apnoea and shift work are associated with chronic diseases including hypertension, insulin resistance, weight gain and poor mental health.
 Even short-term sleep deprivation may impair the immune response to an infection or vaccine.
 A study of young ‘healthy’ men found that restricting sleep to only 4hr per night for several days before an influenza vaccine halved their antibody response in the first 10 days after the vaccine, a critical period if it were a live viral infection (Spiegel, et al 2002).

 Alcohol is an immunosuppressive drug: There is no truly safe level of intake for alcohol.
 Alcohol depletes nutrients and antioxidants.
 Alcohol suppresses the immune system.
 The COVID-19 pandemic is a good time for a no alcohol challenge or at least reducing intake to small amounts infrequently.
+See our page on Alcohol (under construction).

 Smoking – quit for the duration of the pandemic: COVID-19 adds urgency to the quit smoking message.
 Smoking causes damage to both the airways and the blood vessels and may, in part, account for the disproportionate number of males dying of COVID -19.
 It’s never too late to quit smoking even if it’s just for the duration of the pandemic.